 Of the permitted uses to the site all would produce income greater than that needed to satisfy operating expenses.
 However, it is difficult to say with certainty without benefit of plans, specifications, or costs for a proposed project.
-The subject is located within an established residential area with immediate proximity to the Central Business District, Central Campus and the commercial corridor of Washtenaw Avenue.
-With the parcel's configuration, location and permissible densities, we consider that an infill residential use would provide the most optimal development and return.
+The subject is surrounded by residential uses.
+With the parcel's configuration, access points and permissible densities, we consider that an infill residential use would provide the most optimal development and return with affordable price points satisfying a tier of demand that has traditionally been underserved within the larger market.